Active Digital Twins via Active Inference: Active inference for digital twins

 With reference to the generative model formulation \eqref{eq:generative}, instantaneous inference over digital states involves approximating the true posterior $p(D_{t_c}\mid O^\text{Exp}_{t_c}=o^\text{Exp}_{t_c},D_{t_c-1},U_{t_c-1}=u_{t_c-1})$.
 This inference is conditioned on the current observation $O^\text{Exp}_{t_c}=o^\text{Exp}_{t_c}$, the previous (posterior) distribution over digital states $D_{t_c-1}$, and the previously executed action $U_{t_c-1}=u_{t_c-1}$, as:

 The optimization problem in \eq\eqref{eq:inference} is solved using fixed-point iteration~\cite{wainwright2008graphical}, under the assumption of temporal factorization, where variational posteriors at different time steps are conditionally independent.
 As a result, the full VFE across trajectories decomposes into a sum of single-time-step free energies, enabling independent optimization at each time point.
-Moreover, the posterior $Q(D_{t}; \boldsymbol{\theta})$ at a given time step $t$ can be further factorized across $F$ independent hidden state factors $D=\lbrace D^1,\ldots,D^F\rbrace$, following the mean-field approximation~\cite{Bishop}: